avaines/avaines.github.io/content/posts/a-janky-python-alternative-to-timeular-using-an-aqara-cube-from-aliexpress.md

 +++
 # A janky Timeular alternative using an Aqara cube and an Office365 calendar

-I am not paying £70 for a bit of plastic and £10 a month to use it.
-But I would find some of the features, namely, a way of tracking which project I'm currently working on and for it to be historically referable.
+I am not paying [£70 for a bit of plastic and £10 a month to use it](https://timeular.com), but I would find some of the features useful, namely, a way of tracking which project I'm currently working on and for it to be historically referable.
 Ideally I would like it to magically fill in my timesheets for various clients automatically, but, I'm a realist and will settle for an Outlook calendar being populated for me.

 I already have an Office 365 subscription with calendars and I don't mind spending £20 on AliExpress for some bits.